 A sliding scale fee is a fee given to client at a lower service rate.
 This rate is based on client’s financial hardship (I.e. loss employment, wage limitation, and/or financial restrictions).
 All sliding scale services will be provided by the intern.

 Am I eligible for Telehealth services?
 Is it confidential?

 Telehealth services are for individuals and couples.
 This is not an option for fist-time clients, family or groups.
 Telehealth is a secure web-cam service that lets the therapist and client(s) talk without being in the office setting.
 The service is confidential, as long as the client is in a secure and safe location.
 After the client sets their Telehealth appointment, your therapist will send you sign consents to sign along with your secure passcode prior to session (this is done all electronically).
+You may access the code via cellphone, computer, or tablet.
 Client(s) is/are encouraged to log-in and test their connection 5 minutes before session starts.
 Feel free to call your therapist with any questions you may have!

 An LPC Intern has completed a Master’s Degree in Counseling or a related field (sociology, psychology) that includes 48 hours of counseling related courses, and completed at least 300 hours of counseling experience known as “practicum.”
 An LPC Intern is required to again 3,000 supervised hours in order to become fully licensed.

 An equivalent comparison is: Someone who has completed law school and passed the bar exam.

 An intern is knowledgeable and competent in providing mental health services.